Vacant Lot of Cabbages: Inspiration

-Thomas was a cameraperson at the National film unit and had studied art at the Ilam School of fine arts.
+Thomas was a cameraperson at the National Film Unit and had studied art at the Ilam School of fine arts.
 Vacant Lot of Cabbages was a response to public pressure arising from the vacant site.

 Thomas had read news reports of the Values Party members who attempted to plant native trees on the site.
-Thomas felt growing food as a work of art in the heart of the city would be unique and viable.
+He also studied Jack Burnham's "The structure of art" and felt that growing food as a work of art in the heart of the city would be unique and viable.
 He had also read in Art in America of the replanting of indigenous biota in New York city by artists like Alan Sonfist.
 Like many New Zealanders at that time, Thomas' childhood was influenced by his family growing their own vegetables in their quarter-acre suburban plot.

 Facsimile of Thomas' original sketch for the Vacant lot of Cabbages made while convalescing from an operation in hospital in late 1977.

 Thomas applied his interpretation of Marcel Duchamp's ideas around the importance of the observer in art by inviting Wellingtonians to participate.
 After the initial planting he challenged the public in the press to own the future viability of the site, the nurturing of the vulnerable plants, by tending and watering them.
 Thomas deliberately walked away from the work and went on holiday for three weeks to the far north.
 He later called this art challenge system "Jeter le gant."
 (Throwing down the glove and calling for a challenge).

 By writing the word "CABBAGE" using cabbage seedlings, Thomas played on Rene Magritte's "The treachery of images" by suggesting that the symbol or word for something can also be the thing itself.

 The word "CABBAGE" is legible.
 Thomas exhibited a classificatory linguistic idea around art being a provocatory action followed by viewer reaction.
 April 1978.
 Photo by Thomas.

 Dr. Marcus Moore has described Thomas' modus operandi as working with people not about them.